Recycling A-Z for students living on campus

 Recyclable?
 Possibly

-Cardboard (corrugated, cereal boxes, non-plastic coated packaging), paper (newspapers, office paper, magazines, sticky notes), envelopes (including window envelopes), newspapers, books, catalogues and journals are recyclable.
+What you can recycle: cardboard (corrugated, cereal boxes, non-plastic coated packaging), paper (newspapers, office paper, magazines, sticky notes), envelopes (including window envelopes), newspapers, paperback books, catalogues and journals.
+Please put these in your mixed recycling bin.

 Paper towels must be placed in General Waste bin.
 They are not recyclable as they are generally made from recycled paper, and the paper fibres get shorter with each reuse, meaning they are too short to be recycled again.